-Businesses are all seeking efficiencies in their operating processes and wise companies don’t leave waste out of the equation.
-In this two-part series, we look at the strategies and technologies that can help businesses in manufacturing and industrial industries to drastically reduce their waste bills and procurement costs.
+Businesses are continuously looking for efficiencies in their operating practices and wise companies don’t leave waste out of the equation.
+In this two-part series, we take a look at multiple strategies and technologies that can help businesses in the manufacturing and industrial industries to drastically cut their waste bills and procurement costs.

 Benefits of Implementing Waste Minimization Strategies

-Each year, U.S facilities generate and dispose of approximately 7.6 billion tons of industrial solid waste.
-With disposal costs and regulatory pressures continually increasing, there is a growing pressure on businesses to implement methodologies that will reduce the quantity of waste generated.
+Every year, US facilities generate and dispose of approximately 7.6 billion tons of industrial solid waste.
+With disposal costs and regulatory pressures continually increasing at the most rapid rates in many years, there is a growing pressure on businesses to implement methodologies that will reduce the quantity of waste generated.

 Understand the Common Sources of Manufacturing Waste

-Holding an excessive inventory requires additional storage space and packaging, and the unsold product is a liability on the books until it is sold.
+The practice of holding high levels of inventory require additional storage space and packaging, and the unsold product is a liability on the books until it is sold.
 If it can’t be sold it may have to be discarded.

 The goal should be to manufacture to the precise demands of your customers, otherwise known as just-in-time manufacturing.
 However, most businesses over produce and make products too early or in excess.

 Production Process Waste